JustBeYou/veridion-company-data-api-task/WORKLOG.md

   statistics at the end of the process.
 Implemented stats collection and evaluation of scraping process.
 Created dashboard for evaluation results.
 Planning for improveing the numbers (speed, accuraccy etc.)
 * Spent 2 hours for deployment and improvements on scraping.
+* Spent 2 more hours for improving scraping and curating data.
+* Spent 4 hours importing everything into ElasticSearch, writing the API, evaluating and writing the report.

+**Total hours: 15**